 My team was using Asana when I joined them.
-They were not using the task management system to its full potential.
+However, they were not using the task management system to its full potential.
 The majority of their planning and tasks were being executed through Slack.
-We were a fully remote team and I wanted us to adopt a primary communication channel and keep Slack as our chat channel.
+We were a fully remote team, and I wanted us to adopt a primary communication channel and keep Slack as our chat channel.

 When going remote, the primary form of communication should shift from voice to text, and from synchronous to asynchronous.